Get amped for game days, we've got beer, bites, and big TVs for ya.

 If you find yourself yearning to watch “the big game” with a group of friends or are looking to make a couple of new ones, head over to Fini’s on the northwest corner of Swan and Sunrise.
 You’ll be glad you did.

-My favorite thing about Fini’s Landing is that they are open at 8 a.m. on weekends to catch those early east coast games and serve a full-on breakfast menu to go along with your standard Bloody Mary or local craft beer.
+They’re open at 8 a.m. on weekends to catch those early east coast games and serve a full-on breakfast menu (currently under construction) to go along with your standard bloody mary or local craft beer.
 With items such as Sonoran Benedict, pecan-smoked bacon, home fries, and French Toast, this place is a must-stop for food, fun, and good sports.